 Are Sealants Suitable For All Teeth?

-Not really.
-You see, we apply this material only to the chewing surfaces of back teeth.
+We only apply this material to the chewing surfaces of back teeth.
 Sealants aren’t meant for areas between back teeth or front teeth.
 Teeth that already have fillings or detectable decay are not sealed.
 Adults may also have sealants placed on the chewing surfaces of non-restored back teeth.

 How Are Sealants Applied?

 We apply sealant material to a clean tooth.
 First, a mild acid solution is gently applied to the chewing surface.
 This prepares the tooth enamel to bond more effectively to the sealant material.
 Next, the tooth is thoroughly washed and dried.
 Finally, the sealant material is applied to the tooth.
-It only takes a few minutes for the sealant to harden.
-Then we check the bite.
-That’s all there is to it.
+It only takes a few seconds for the sealant to harden.

 Now That Your Teeth Have Been Sealed…

 Sealant material is quite durable, but it is a good idea to occasionally check to make sure it is still in place.
-(Chewing on ice cubes, hard candy or sticky foods should be avoided.)
-Following are some great snack alternatives that combined with sealants and fluoride, reduce your chances of tooth decay.
-These foods include: peanut butter, popcorn, fresh vegetables (carrot sticks, celery stalks), fruit (unpeeled apples, orange sections, bananas, grapes, raisins), yogurt, dry (unsweetened) cereal and sugar-free granola, cheese and sugar-free Popsicle’s.
+Our hygienists will check during your child’s regular cleaning appointments.
+Chewing on ice cubes, hard candy or sticky foods should be avoided.
+There are some great snack alternatives that combined with sealants and fluoride, reduce your chances of tooth decay.
+These foods include: peanut butter, fresh vegetables (carrot sticks, celery stalks), fruit (unpeeled apples, oranges, bananas, grapes, raisins), yogurt, dry (unsweetened) cereal and sugar-free granola, cheese, and sugar-free Popsicle’s.